Justine Howe

 216.368.0179

-Her first book, Suburban Islam (Oxford University Press 2018).
-The book explores why local, diffuse communities, or generative “third spaces,” are crucial for tracking the possibilities and constraints of American Muslim identity in contemporary America.
-Focusing on suburban Chicago, Suburban Islam demonstrates how third space communities have transformed leisure practices, such as football games and nature walks, into practices that they understand as enactments of Islamic piety.
-Even as they serve as sites that attempt to transcend various divisions in the American ummah, third spaces also augment tensions within enduring Muslim debates around authority and ethics.
+Her first book, Suburban Islam (Oxford University Press 2018), explores why local, diffuse communities, or generative “third spaces,” are crucial for tracking the possibilities and constraints of contemporary Muslim American identity.
+Focusing on suburban Chicago, the book demonstrates how third space communities have transformed leisure practices, such as football games and nature walks, into practices that its members understand as enactments of Islamic piety.
+Even as third spaces attempt to transcend various divisions in the American ummah, they also augment tensions within enduring Muslim debates around authority and ethics.

-She is the editor of the Routledge Handbook of Islam and Gender (2020).
-The volume features more than 30 original essays related to various dimensions of gender and sexuality in global Muslim contexts.
+She is also the editor of the Routledge Handbook of Islam and Gender (2020).
+The volume features 32 original essays related to various dimensions of gender and sexuality in global Muslim contexts.

-Professor Howe has also published several articles and chapters related to her research, in venues such as Religion and American Culture: A Journal of Interpretation (2020), Journal of Muslim Philanthropy (2019), Routledge Handbook of Early Islam (2017), and the Journal of Quranic Studies (2016).
+Professor Howe has published several articles and book chapters related to her research in venues such as Religion and American Culture: A Journal of Interpretation, Journal of Quranic Studies, Journal of Muslim Philanthropy and Civil Society and the Routledge Handbook of Early Islam.

-Professor Howe has received numerous grants and awards, including most recently a summer stipend from the National Endowment for the Humanities.
-Her work has also been supported by the American Association of University Women, the American Academy of Religion, and the Baker-Nord Center for the Humanities at CWRU.
-She was a 2016-2017 fellow in the Young Scholars in American Religion program at the Center for Religion and American Culture at IUPUI.
+Professor Howe’s work has received numerous grants and fellowships, including the National Endowment for the Humanities, the American Academy of Religion, and the American Association of University Women, and the Expanding Horizons Initiative at CWRU.
+She is a National Research Fellow at the Center for the Study of Religion and American Culture at IUPUI.

-Professor Howe teaches a wide range of courses, including Introducing Islam, Introduction to Women’s and Gender Studies, Anthropology of Religion, Islam, Gender and Women, the Qur’an, and theory and method in the study of religion.
+She teaches a wide range of courses, including Introducing Islam, Anthropology of Religion, Islam, Gender and Women, and religion and technology.